JuliaActuary/JuliaActuary.org/blog/life-modeling-problem.md

 R works in notebook environments and from a REPL.

-One negative about R's flexibility is the fact that the language is [AGPL licensed](https://www.r-project.org/Licenses/AGPL-3), meaning that there are quite a few restrictions.
-For example, if you write code that relies on R and it's part of your underwriting pipeline, you would need to provide the source code for your application to the users of your website or application[^6].
+One negative about R's flexibility is the fact that the language is [GPL licensed](https://www.r-project.org/Licenses/AGPL-3), meaning that there are quite a few restrictions.
+For example, if you distribute an application that relies on R (e.g. it becomes part of your sales platform distributed to agents) you would need to be able to provide the source code for your application to the said users[^6].
 The other languages discussed on this page have much more permissive licenses.

 ##### Readability